 He shifted me within his grip and slowed just long enough to let me wretch without hitting him.
 As soon as the last heaves abated, he bundled me to his chest and started running again.

-I used what little strength was left in my body to contort backward and glance behind us.
-Des Jardins, still on horseback, had abandoned trying to incite a stampede and was attempting to break free from the crowd.
+I used what little strength was left in my body to contort around and glance behind us.
+Des Jardins, still on horseback, had abandoned his attempt to incite a stampede and was now trying to charge through the crowd toward us.
 Beyond him, smoke billowed, black and ugly, up into the sky.

 Adnan and George were right on Haydar’s heels, but I saw no sign of Isaac.